TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.151.md

 ---

-Thou art nigh, O Jehovah; And all thy commandments are truth.
+You are near, Yahweh.
+All your commandments are truth.